Z3ROS1X/CKs-FilterList/Readme.md

 ## Legalities of Linking

 I'm not responsible for the provided links, or it's content behind it.
-I do not support any "explicit" content in any form.
+I do not support any [explicit](https://www.imusiciandigital.com/en/faq/what-is-considered-as-explicit-content/) content in any form.